openwallet-foundation/bifold-wallet/packages/remote-logs/README.md

 ### Example Usage

-Setup the `RemoteLogger` and pass it to the AFJ `Agent` as shown below:
+Setup the `RemoteLogger` and pass it to the Credo `Agent` as shown below:

 ```typescript
 import { RemoteLogger, RemoteLoggerOptions } from '@hyperledger/aries-remote-logs'